hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    impermissible to send data prior to completion of the first handshake.

-   As in TLS, implementations MUST either abandon an association or re-key using a KeyUpdate message prior to allowing the sequence number to wrap.
+   Implementations MUST either abandon an association or re-key prior to allowing the sequence number to wrap.

    Implementations MUST NOT allow the epoch to wrap, but instead MUST establish a new association, terminating the old